“How clean are your clothes?” probes the tagline for Riverblue, a powerful film that shows the high cost of low cost clothing.

 The ‘developed’ world embraced free trade in the 1980s and 90s, resulting in the closure of the biggest textile factories in America and Europe, previously the hubs of global production regulated by strict pollution laws.
 The textile and leather industries were just two of many pollution-heavy industries that shifted across the planet towards the end of the twentieth century.
 In pursuit of lower priced goods, higher profit margins from cheap labour, and nonexistent regulations, factories sprung up in China, India, Bangladesh and Indonesia.
 Simultaneously, demand, production and pollution ballooned as the west embraced the hedonistic rush of no-strings-attached cheap clothing.

 Riverblue could have done better in spelling out the ideology at the root of this phenomenon, neoliberalism.
 It only devotes a short segment to the history, and seems to place more of the blame on consumers’ buying habits than structural flaws.
 The filmmakers are certainly radical environmentalists, but they structure their activism very much within the bounds of capitalist acceptability.
-Filming in China, the film’s presenter Mark Angelo warns viewers (with no hint of irony) that being in a communist state, they have to tread carefully, because the companies responsible for the pollution might come after them.
+Filming in China, the film’s presenter Mark Angelo warns viewers (with no hint of irony) that it is because they are in a communist state that they must watch their backs, else the companies responsible for the pollution come after them.

 We are told, in the final quarter of the film, that we need to shift our buying habits towards new forms of denim production that only use a fraction of the water, and new forms of ‘distressing’ jeans that use lasers instead of noxious chemicals.
 The filmmakers take consumer demand as a constant and as something that must be worked around, never violated.
 The new technologies showcased at the end of the film were impressive, but the last segment felt a little too much like a PR campaign for sustainable jean manufacturers.